terraform-ibm-modules/terraform-ibm-devsecops-alm/reference-architectures/deploy-arch-ibm-devsecops-alm.md

 ## Components
 {: #components}

-The following components are included in this architecture.
-We've identified which requirement the component meets, the reasons for the choice, and if there is an alternative component available that we'd suggest you use to meet the requirement.
+The following components are included to support the requirements.
+Alternatives are included where they are available and work with this architecture.

 | Requirement | Component | Reasons for choice | Alternative choice |